Statement of Intent

 At Hawkhurst CEP School the register is taken at 8.40am and 1.25pm.
 Pupils arriving after these times must enter school by the main entrance and report to reception where their name and reason for lateness will be recorded.
 The pupil will be marked as late before registration has closed (Code ‘L’).

 The register will close at 8.55am and 1.30pm.
 Pupils arriving after the register has closed will be marked as late after registration (Code ‘U’) and this will count as an unauthorised absence.

-Frequent lateness will be discussed with parents at open evenings and may be referred to the Family Liaison Officer (FLO) and/or Education Welfare Officer (EWO).
-It can provide grounds for prosecution or Penalty Notice.
+Frequent lateness after the register has closed (U) will be discussed with parents and could provide grounds for prosecution or a Penalty Notice.

 Penalty Notice Proceedings for Lateness

 Penalty Notices are issued in accordance with Kent County Council’s Education Penalty Notices Code of Conduct effective from January 2016, as revised in April 2017, when :

 - 10 incidents of late arrival after the registers have closed during any possible 100 school sessions leads to a Penalty Notice Warning Letter.

 - The Penalty Notice Warning Letter sets out 15 school days during which no unauthorised absence is to be recorded

 - If unauthorised absence is recorded during the 15 day period, a Penalty Notice (s) will be issued (one per parent per child)

 - Where a Penalty Notice is not paid within 28 days of issue, the Local Authority will instigate court proceedings